squirrellypenguin/CardBattle/README.md

 ## Project Description

-Will use the Star Wars API to create guide or the SW universe.
+Will use the Star Wars API to create a guide for the SW universe.
 Final goal is to create a pusedo card battle game with a counter for recording wins and loses; perhaps remove losing toon from array.

 ## API